-Evidence will also need to be assembled to show where dishonesty has taken place, and Dalriada will need to resolve any question of tax issues for the Scheme with HMRC.
-Equally we will look to ensure that we have provided all the necessary information to the FCF and responded to any queries as far as we can such that, when it is possible to progress any claim, this can be done as quickly and efficiently as possible.
+The overall process may take a number of years to conclude.
+Evidence will need to be assembled to show where dishonesty has taken place, and Dalriada will need to resolve any questions around Scheme tax issues with HMRC (those that are not personal to the members).

+The FCF is a fund of last resort and Dalriada will need to determine with the FCF at what point this test is met, to the extent that we continue to pursue recovery of assets.
+However we will look to ensure that we have provided all the necessary information to the FCF and responded to any queries as far as we can such that, when it is possible to progress any claim, this can be done as quickly and efficiently as possible.